talkohavy/es-cli-tool/README.md

 ### - Step 3: Use the context

-Create a new context with:
-(assuming you gave `es-cli-tool` an alias of `sq`)
+Let's use our newly created context:

 ```bash
 sq use-context
 ```

-And now select the context you just created, `es8`.
+And now select the name of the context you just created, `es8`.

 ### - Step 4: Create an index

-Let's create our first index:
+Let's now create our first index:

 ```bash
 sq create-index